vtex-apps/pwa-components/docs/OffilineWarning.md

 ## Description

-`OfflineWarning` is a VTEX Component that is responsible to inform the user when a page couldn't be showed because of missing network connection.
+`OfflineWarning` is a VTEX Component that is responsible to inform the user when a page couldn't be displayed due to a network error.
 This Component can be imported and used by any VTEX App.